A Geometric Approach to $k$-means: From Structure to Algorithms

-We illustrate the working mechanism of Fission Fusion \kmeans under the stochastic ball model.
-For any current local minimum solution, there are two possibilities: either it is already a global optimal solution or it is a local minimum with suboptimal objective value.
-In the first case, the algorithm simply returns a solution whose objective value is as good as the global optimal.
-In the second case, the input local solution must contain a \ofm association following Theorem 1 of \cite{qian2021structures}, as we fit $k$ clusters to $k$ true clusters.
-The Fission step (Step 2a) ensures that in $\mb\beta^{(\ell+1)}$, two (splitted) centers fit multiple (at least two) true clusters, which are contained in the cluster with \ofm association detected in Step 1.
-In particular, restricting to these true clusters, the \kmeans objective function at $\mb\beta^{(\ell+1)}$ strictly decreases.
+We provide theoretical analysis for the proposed framework under the stochastic ball model~\eqref{eq: SBM}.
+These results illustrate the working mechanism of Fission Fusion \kmeans.

+For any current local minimum solution $\mb\beta^{(\ell)}$, there are two possibilities: either $\mb\beta^{(\ell)}$ is already a global optimal solution, or it is a local minimum with suboptimal objective value.
+In the first case, the algorithm simply returns a global optimal solution.
+In the second case, the current local solution $\mb\beta^{(\ell)}$ must contain at least one \ofm association, as shown in Theorem 1 of \cite{qian2021structures}.
+The Fission step (Step 2a) ensures that in the new solution $\mb\beta^{(\ell+1)}$, two (split) centers fit multiple (at least two) true clusters, which are contained in the cluster with \ofm association detected in Step 1.
+In particular, restricting to these true clusters, the \kmeans objective value at $\mb\beta^{(\ell+1)}$ strictly decreases.
 On the other hand, the Fusion step (Step 2b) reduces the number of centers to fit that single true cluster with which at least two fitted clusters are associated in $\mb\beta^{(\ell)}$.
-Restricting to this true cluster, the \kmeans objective function at $\mb\beta^{(\ell+1)}$ increases compared with that evaluated at $\mb\beta^{(\ell)}$.
-One crucial observation here is that the decrement of the \kmeans objective value from the Fission step exceeds the increase of that from the Fusion step, by at least a constant.
-Therefore, the Fission Fusion \kmeans must terminate at global optimal solution in a finite number of steps.
-The above argument can be made formal in Theorem \ref{thm:main}.
+Restricting to this true cluster, the \kmeans objective value at $\mb\beta^{(\ell+1)}$ may increase compared with that evaluated at $\mb\beta^{(\ell)}$.
+One crucial observation here is that the decrement of the \kmeans objective value from the Fission step must exceed the increase of that from the Fusion step, by at least a constant.
+Therefore, Fission Fusion \kmeans must terminate at global optimal solution in a finite number of steps.